Company Guides 6 min read ·

 Week 3: Simulate Test Conditions

-• Prepare your video recording setup (lighting, background, camera angle)
+• Prepare your video recording setup: stable internet, clean background, good lighting, camera at eye level

 Video Pitch Best Practices

-Your 60-second video is often overlooked but carries real weight.
-Structure it as:
+Your 60-second video is often overlooked but carries real weight in the evaluation.
+You get two attempts — a second try erases the first.
+Structure your pitch as:

-Dress professionally—BCG sees this recording.
-Maintain eye contact with the camera, not the screen.
+Dress professionally — BCG reviewers see the recording.
+Maintain eye contact with the camera, not your screen.

 Key Takeaways

-• Casey is a 25-30 minute chatbot interview with 6-8 questions plus a 60-second video pitch
+• Casey is a 25–30 minute chatbot-driven case assessment with 6–8 questions followed by a 60-second video pitch

-• Four answer formats exist—single-select submits instantly, so know the interface before test day
+• Four answer formats exist — single-select submits instantly on click, so know the interface before test day

-• Structuring questions always come first; build mental issue trees before selecting options
+• Structuring questions always come first; build a mental issue tree before selecting options

-• Quantitative questions include distractor data—identify what’s relevant before calculating
+• Quantitative questions include distractor data — identify what is relevant before calculating

 • No negative scoring means always answer, even when uncertain

-• The video pitch matters—structure it with clear recommendation, supporting logic, and risk acknowledgment
+• The video pitch matters — structure it with a clear recommendation, supporting logic, and risk acknowledgment

-• Practice under strict time pressure with no clarifying questions to simulate real conditions
+• Practice under strict time constraints with no clarifying questions to simulate real conditions

-Ready to practice?
-Explore BCG cases in our library to build pattern recognition, or test your structuring skills with our AI Mock Interview feature that provides real-time feedback on your case performance.
+Ready to build your Casey preparation?
+Explore BCG cases in our library to develop pattern recognition across common case themes, or sharpen your live case skills with our AI Mock Interview for real-time feedback on structuring and recommendations.